Diamond Sunrise

 Tier 3: Removal

-• Attempt to harm, manipulate, or coerce another member through any means (magical, psychological, or physical)
+• Attempt to harm, manipulate, or coerce another member through magical, psychological, or physical means, where the conduct does not rise to the level of the Inviolable Behavioral Standards

 • Deliberate violation of the Five Principles